Sedentism: Criteria for the recognition of sedentism in archaeological studies

 In many mammals dark cementum is deposited during winter when food is scarce and light cementum is deposited in the summer when food is abundant, so the outermost cementum layer shows at which season the animal was killed.
-Thus if animals were killed the year around in some area it suggests that people were sedentary there.
+Thus, if animals were killed year-round in some area it suggests that people were sedentary there.

 Historical regions of sedentary settlements

 The first sedentary sites were pre-agricultural, and they appeared during the Upper Paleolithic in Moravia and on the East European Plain between c.
 25000–17000 BC.
 In the Levant, the Natufian culture was the first to become sedentary at around 12000 BC.
 The Natufians were sedentary for more than 2000 years before they, at some sites, started to cultivate plants around 10000 BC.
 A year-round sedentary site, with its larger population, generates a substantial demand on locally provided natural resources, a demand that may have triggered the development of deliberate agriculture.

 The Jōmon culture in Japan, which was primarily a coastal culture, was sedentary from c.
 12000 to 10000 BC, before the cultivation of rice at some sites in northern Kyushu.
 In northernmost Scandinavia, there are several early sedentary sites without evidence of agriculture or cattle breeding.
 They appeared from c.
-5300–4500 BC and are all located optimally in the landscape for extraction of major ecosystem resources; for example, the Lillberget Stone Age village site (c.
+5300–4500 BC and are all located optimally in the landscape for utilization of major ecosystem resources; for example, the Lillberget Stone Age village site (c.
 3900 BC), the Nyelv site (c.
 5300 BC), and the Lake Inari site (c.
 4500 BC).
 In northern Sweden the earliest indication of agriculture occurs at previously sedentary sites, and one example is the Bjurselet site used during the period c.
 2700–1700 BC, famous for its large caches of long distance traded flint axes from Denmark and Scania (some 1300 km).
 The evidence of small-scale agriculture at that site can be seen from c.
 2300 BC (burnt cereals of barley).